ElectronicBlueberry/Texture-Fonts/README.md

 Download the addon, enable it, and create a new Resource with the type "TextureFont".
 Add a Texture to get started.

 Check out the examples included in this repository to see what's possible when creating your own Fonts.

+For guides and a complete documentation, see the [Wiki](https://github.com/ElectronicBlueberry/Texture-Fonts/wiki)